 Passionate about delivering stories that connect both people and the environment, Sally is not intimidated to delve deeper into the issues facing todays planet.
 Following the devastation of super Typhoon Haiyan in the Philippines in 2013, Sally worked with ITV Wales to deliver aid to a yet unreached island affected by the Typhoon, resulting in the BAFTA award winning ‘The Tragedy of the Typhoon’ / Trechineb y Teiffw, Byd ar Bedwar for S4C/ITV Wales.
 The same year she presented and produced ‘Tambalang’, a short film on Philippine seaweed farmers affected by Typhoon Haiyan for BBC Three.
-More recently she has been undercover for the BBC to bring the horrors of Indonesia’s dolphin tourism to light working with a team of wildlife trade investigators to expose dolphins held captive in hotels and in Indonesia’s travelling circuses (Undercover Tourist, BBC Three).
+More recently she has been undercover for BBC Three to bring the horrors of Indonesia’s dolphin tourism to light working with a team of wildlife trade investigators to expose dolphins held captive in hotels and in Indonesia’s travelling circuses (Undercover Tourist) and produced digital content for BBC’s Our Blue Planet.
 She also worked with the Smithsonian on a series of films on the elephant poaching epidemic in the jungles of Myanmar.